Daithi333/pizzabot/README.md

 Run `python -m unittest -v` in your terminal

 ### Generate test coverage
-1. Run `coverage run -m unittest -v` in your terminal to run tests with coverage
+1. Run `coverage run -m unittest -v` in your terminal to run tests with coverage.
+If you have a virtual env folder (called 'env') `coverage run --omit 'env/*' -m unittest -v`.

 2. Run `coverage report` in your terminal or `coverage html` to generate report in a 'htmlcov' directory